haskell-effectful/effectful/README.md

 This is where `effectful` comes in.
-The `Eff` monad it uses is essentially a `ReaderT` over `IO` on steroids, allowing us to dynamically extend its environment with data types that represent effects.
+The `Eff` monad it uses is essentially a `ReaderT` over `IO` on steroids, allowing us to dynamically extend its environment with data types that represent effects or their interpreters.

 Because this concept is so simple: